 The performance test is conducted annually by APRA for the year ended 30 June.
 The results of the performance test need to be published on the APRA website by 31 August, with the results incorporated on or around 1 September every year on the ‘YourSuper’ website.

-The performance test will show that a product is either ‘performing’, ‘underperforming’ or is ‘not assessed’.
+The performance test will show that a product has either ‘passed’ or ‘failed’ on the APRA website.
+These results are then incorporated onto the YourSuper website showing whether the product is either ‘performing’, ‘underperforming’ or is ‘not assessed’.

-Following notification by APRA, super funds that have products that are deemed to be ‘underperforming’ will need to notify members of this in writing.
-If a product has not passed the performance test for two consecutive years, the product will not be allowed to accept new members into the product.
+Following notification by APRA, super funds that have products that are deemed to have ‘failed’ will need to notify members of this in writing.
+If a product has ‘failed’ the performance test for two consecutive years, the product will not be allowed to accept new members into the product.

-Members who hold the product must be advised by the fund in writing (via letter and email) of the underperformance within 28 days of receiving notification from APRA.
-Super funds with underperforming products will also be required to notify prospective members of the underperformance via the fund’s website.
+Members who hold the product must be advised by the fund in writing (via letter and email) that the product has ‘failed’ the performance test within 28 days of receiving notification from APRA.
+Super funds with ‘failed’ products will also be required to notify prospective members of the ‘failed’ assessment via the fund’s website.

 The ATO has launched a ‘YourSuper’ comparison tool on its website www.ato.gov.au/yoursuper

 You can access the YourSuper tool at www.ato.gov.au/yoursuper

 The following information is provided by APRA and shown on the tool for 80 MySuper products:

 The results are presented in columns in the following way: